QuickBooks Blog

 What all accounting types have in common

-These different types of accounting each focus on specific areas of a business or different types of business.
+These different types of accounting each focus on specific areas of a business or different types of companies.
 However, they also have some things in common, including:

 • Adhering to a set of rules or standards